anekemuna/SunDevil-Pizza-Application/README.md

 - JavaFX
 - IntelliJ
 - SceneBuilder
+- Gradle

 ## File Structure

-- /src/main: Contains the source code for the pizza application.
+- /src/main: Contains the source code for the pizza application and database
-- /database: Stores the information in the file system-based database.

 ## Contributors